Core Values Are What You Believe

 Core Values Form the Foundation of Your Organization

 Values form the foundation for everything that happens in your workplace.
 The core values of the employees in your workplace, along with their experiences, upbringing, and so on, meld together to form your corporate culture.

 The core values of the founder of an organization permeate the workplace.
-His or her core values are powerful shapers of the organization's culture.
+Their core values are powerful shapers of the organization's culture.